 How much do you charge?

-As a member of the Musician's Union I charge in line with their rates at £15 for a half hour lesson in my home teaching room.
-This is also the average for most private teachers in Sheffield.
+I charge £16 for a half hour lesson in my home teaching room.
 I allow ample time in between pupils and encourage you to arrive up to 5 minutes early to set up so you get a full 30 minutes of teaching time.
-During school hours I offer lessons in your own home (within Sheffield) for £20 per half hour.
-If you would like lessons in your own home after 3pm the charge is £25 per half hour to cover my time spent travelling during peak teaching hours.

 How long are your lessons?

 The majority of my pupils have a 30 minute lesson once a week.
 Experience has shown that this is the optimum amount of time for me to listen to the student, provide some feedback and give suggestions for things for them to work on during the week.
 It is worth noting that pupils should do most of their learning outside of their lessons.
 Pupils will make the most progress in learning how to play their instrument through regular practice at home.
 As part of my quality guarantee I will have an in depth conversation regarding practice every lesson, I want to know how much practice has been done, what has been practised, what they enjoyed, what they found difficult.
 I will also want to know if they have encountered any obstacles that prevented them from doing as much practice as they would have liked.
 Please refer to my Practice blog for more on this subject.